 What you should consider when switching internet providers

-Other reasons to switch?
+Other reasons to switch broadband providers?

 • Seek better customer service: Another 16% of respondents switched after having a poor experience with their current provider in hopes of finding a company that has a more helpful and responsive support team.